EtchUK/Etch.OrchardCore.News/README.md

 ### Content Definitions

-Creates a "News" & "News Post" content type where "News" uses a `ListPart` to contain a collection of news posts.
+Creates a "News Post" content type.
 "News Post" is configured to have various fields that would commonly be found on a news article (e.g. Author, Tags, Related News) as well as using [our block editor](https://github.com/etchuk/Etch.OrchardCore.Blocks) to curate the content for the article.

-As part of the set up, a "News" content item will be created, which can be accessed via `/news`.

-### Admin Menu

-To make it easier for content editors to add a "News Post", a "News" admin menu option is configured, which when selected will take the user to the "News" content item that was created listing any associated news posts.

 ### Tags

 "News Post" contains a taxonomy field that is linked to a "Tags" taxonomy configured to use a "Tag" content type.

-### Example Post
+### Example Content

 This is not created by default, however a recipe for creating an example news post is available and can be run via the admin dashboard ("Settings" -> "Recipes").